enkidevs/curriculum/JavaScript/Node/requiring-and-exporting.md

 ---
 ## Content

-To load, cache and use a module you must `require` it into your Node application, the keyword `require` is used for loading modules, its return value is normally assigned to a variable, for example:
+To load, cache and use a module you must `require` it into your **Node** application.
+The keyword `require` is used for loading modules and its return value is normally assigned to a variable, for example:

 ```
 var module = require(‘./example.js’);
 ```

-`exports` or `module.exports` by default are included in all JavaScript files in a Node application as a special object. `exports` is an object exposed as module, whereas `module` is a variable representing the current module.
-Therefore what you assign to either `exports` or `module.exports` is exposed as a module.
+`exports` or `module.exports` by default are included by default in all JavaScript files in a Node application as a special object. `exports` is an object exposed as a module, whereas `module` is a variable representing the current module.
+Therefore what you assign to either `exports` or `module.exports` will eventually be exposed by the module.

 Take *sampleModule.js*:
 ```